hyungkwonko/hyungkwonko.github.io/_posts/2019-02-01-computer-architecture-MIT.md

   - mem[reg[SP] - 4] $$\leftarrow$$ reg[x]
   - first allocate the location by moving the stack pointer
   - second reach back and fill it in
+  - allocate the location before we use it
 - POP (RX): pop value on top of the stack into reg[x]
   - reg[SP] $$\leftarrow$$ mem[reg[SP] - 4];
   - reg[SP] $$\leftarrow$$ reg[SP] - 4;
-  - (reverse order compared to above PUSH instruction)first take the value out of the memory
+  - (reverse order compared to above PUSH instruction)
+  - first take the value out of the memory
   - second carefully move the pointer
+  - we don't deallocate it until we are completely done with it
 - ALLOCATE (k): reserve k words of stack
   - reg[SP] $$\leftarrow$$ reg[SP] + 4*k
 - DEALLOCATE (k): release k words of stack